EMS-TU-Ilmenau/isac-uav-dataset-docs/docs/5-postprocessing.markdown

 nav_order: 5
 ---

-{: .warning}
-This site is under construction.
-Provided information might not be correct or complete.

 # Applied Postprocessing Steps
 Raw data from wireless channel measurement campaigns, as present in this dataset, takes a lot of file storage capacity.
 Any reduction, e.g., via undersampling, is usually directly related to a loss of accessible channel properties.